Graduate Education Newsletter

 Announcements & Reminders

-Spring registration opened on November 13 and the class schedule is available online.
-Review the spring academic calendar for details.
+Summer registration opened on March 18 and the class schedule is available online.
+Review the summer academic calendar for details.

 Advisors are scheduling advising appointments.
 Licensure students should be prepared to discuss progress being made towards passing the required licensure exams and (as needed) course gap completion.